Orange Municipal Airport

 Orange Municipal Airport, in Orange, Massachusetts, is a public airport owned by Town of Orange.

-It has two runways, averages 95 flights per day, and has approximately 46 aircraft based on its field.
+As of 2023, it has two runways, averages 95 flights per day, and is home base to about 46 aircraft.

 The airport offers Jet A and 100LL fuel, maintenance & repair facilities for piston and turbine power corporate aircraft.

 Taxi services, rental cars, restaurants and a variety of options for lodging are available close to the airport.

+History

+The airport was founded in 1929 as the Orange-Athol Airport.
+Opening ceremonies lasted from September 13 through 15.
+About 3,000 attended on September 14, whose events included an air meet, a display of aerobatics, and a parachute jump.
+According to a commemorative envelope issued by the Athol Chamber of Commerce, they also included the first airmail flight from central Massachusetts.

+During World War II, the airport was upgraded for potential military use, including the addition of runways to form the triangular configuration that exists to this day.